 - The Cameo: Reimu Hakurei, Sakuya Izayoi and Remilia Scarlet appear in their forms from Koumajou Densetsu, as a playable character and boss respectively.
 To add to that, Ronald McDonald and Duke Nukem are playable, too.
-One stranger inclusion is Montano Cyprus from CV clone Castle Of Shadows.
+One stranger inclusion is Montano Cyprus from the Castlevania clone Castle Of Shadows.

-- The other two Survival-exclusive bosses were taken from the Demon Hunter Legend series of mobile Castlevania clones.
+- The other two Survival-exclusive bosses are taken from the Demon Hunter Legend series of mobile Castlevania clones.

 - Cast from Hit Points: Jonathan loses HP while using the Vampire Killer, as only the Belmonts can wield it safely.

 - Charged Attack: Many characters like Hugh, Charlotte, Axe Armor and Master Skeleton have special moves you can charge up.
 Whatever character it is, you can see an aura around them which builds up, and starts flashing when it's fully charged.
 Charlotte has to charge up a moment to use her magic spell subweapons, but you can also keep charging to use a stronger version of them.